thevilledev/vault-plugin-secrets-vercel/README.md

 - [Running the plugin locally](./docs/development.md)
 - [Configuring and generating tokens with the plugin](./docs/configuration.md)
 - [Installing the plugin to an existing Vault installation](./docs/install.md)

+## Contributing

+All contributions are welcome!
+Please see [contribution guidelines](./CONTRIBUTING.md).